Dr. Julian Edge

 Training, qualifications & experience

 I have a BA (University of Durham) an MA (London), a PhD (Birmingham) and a Diploma in Counselling (Manchester).
 I also have a certificate in couples counselling and considerable experience in counselling older clients.
-As a qualified and registered member of the British Association for Counsellors and Psychotherapists, I practice privately and work as a volunteer counsellor for Age UK Manchester.
+As a qualified and registered member of the British Association for Counsellors and Psychotherapists, I practice privately on Fridays and also work as a volunteer counsellor for Age UK Manchester.

 My approach to counselling is not tied to any one particular school or style, beyond the creation of a safe, confidential and respectful space in which clients can explore their issues.
 I see it as my responsibility to draw on the awareness, knowledge, skills and experience that I have to co-create with each individual client an approach that best meets their needs.
-Working in this way, along with further study and training, I continue my own development — growing older and growing.
+Working in this way, along with further study and training, I continue my own development — getting older and growing.

 Areas of counselling I deal with